sst/guide/about/culture.md

 ## About this document

-This document is meant to be used as a user manual for the Serverless Stack team.
+This document is meant to be used as a user manual for SST team.
 We think sharing it publicly serves two purposes:

 1. It helps the community get a better sense of how we operate.
 2. And, it helps keep us accountable to the standards we set.